Discover unusual things to do in Paris with our selection of the city’s best unique places!

 Housed in a stunning Art Déco building, Le Louxor is a charming, historic cinema from the 1920s, with a quirky neo-Egpytian theme.

 Turned nightclub in the 1980s, the building soon fell into disrepair for several decades.
 The old, beloved cinema was finally restored to its former glory and reopened to the public in 2013.

 On the program: classics and independent movies screened in their original language, making for an incredible experience in a setting full of character.

 The best part?
-Before the session, cinemagoers can access their secret rooftop bar and sip a drink with views of the Sacré-Cœur.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Before the session, cinemagoers can access their secret rooftop bar and sip a drink with views of the Sacré-Cœur.Want our insider’s guide to eating in Paris?
+Just add your email address in the form below!

 15 years may have passed since Parisian-bred Sophie embarked on new adventures abroad, yet her love for French food has never diminished.
 Every few months, she returns to the capital for one main reason: vanilla macarons.